bpstephanie/Stigma_Free/README.md

 - __The landing page images__

   - The landing page or "Home" has a questionnare and some short information about the STI's with a button on each to read more, which will take them to the correct section in the info page.
+  - It also have small pictures for each disease and infection and when you click them you get a bigger version.

 <img src="assets/images/landingpage.png" alt="Landing Page">